Pack Smart: Essentials for Backpacking Trip

 Be like Goldilocks - find your sweet spot well BEFORE the hike.

-Download the ultimate backpacking checklist for Colorado hiking, marking off what you have, need and want.
+Download the ultimate backpack checklist for Colorado hiking, marking off what you have, need and want.

 REI rents great packs for first time backpacking.
-Renting is a small investment of money (under $100), allowing you to see what feels good, works for your body and holds what you need.
+Renting a backpack is an affordable way (usually under $100) to test what feels comfortable, fits your body well, and holds all your essentials.

 I’m a “show me, don’t just tell me” kind of planner.
 Before I started backpacking, I spent a lot of time asking others what gear they liked and used.

 Any hike requires research.
-For an upcoming trek in Peru and Ecuador, I’ve spent copious hours research trail conditions and weather along with local resources in case I forget something.
+For my trip to Peru and Ecuador, I spent copious hours research trail conditions and weather along with local resources in case I forget something.

 KNOW BEFORE YOU GO!